 - Show off our team

 Any idea and suggestion you have is more than welcome.
-From our perspective, the following content will be able at some future version:
+From our perspective, the following content will be available at some future version:

 - Specific pages showing our workshops and machines